Blood donor eligibility

 Have you donated blood in the last 56 days?

-Yes.
+If you answered "yes."
 You must wait this long before giving blood again.

 Are you in good health and feeling well?

-No. If you're sick with a cold, the flu or another illness, you can't donate blood until you're well again.
+If you answered "no." If you're sick with a cold, the flu or another illness, you can't donate blood until you're well again.
 However, a chronic health condition like diabetes doesn't make you ineligible if it's well-controlled.
 Call your local blood donation center for more information.

 Have you had or are you being treated for cancer?

-Yes.
+If you answered "yes."
 If you had a blood cancer, you are not eligible to donate.
 Otherwise, you might not be able to donate until a year after your treatment has ended.
 Call your local blood donation center for more information.

 Do you have or are you being treated for heart disease?